Parlok

 Parlok is a European manufacturer of mudguards and spray-suppression systems for the commercial vehicle industry.
 Its products are sold throughout the world via national distributors.
-Main product line of Parlok is the Supra spray-suppression system.
+The main product line of Parlok is the Supra spray-suppression system.
 Parlok's other products include toolboxes and other plastic products.

 Parlok Supra spray-suppression system fulfills the requirements of EU-directives and it has been granted the type approval number e1*109/2011*109/2011*0018*00 by Kraftfahrt-Bundesamt.

 Oy Parlok Ab is ISO-certified for its quality and environmental policy (ISO 9001:2008, ISO 14001:2004).